pijnenburgml/master-thesis/README.md

 # Mapping of plant diversity in the Arctic tundra using a spectral diversity measure based on the spectral species concept

 ## Content
-This repository contains all the code to produce the study presented in the master thesis "Mapping of plant diversity in the Arctic tundra using a spectral diversity measure based on the spectral species concept", done in 2023 by Marie-Lou Pijnenburg
+This repository contains all the code to produce the study presented in the master thesis "Mapping of spectral species diversity in the Arctic tundra and its relationship with topographic complexity – a use case of the spectral species concept in biodiversity research and conservation", done in 2023 by Marie-Lou Pijnenburg (marielou.pijnenburg2000@gmail.com)

 ## Data
 * The Sentinel-2 data can be download from the open hub from copernicus schihub (https://scihub.copernicus.eu/).
 The two tile used are S2B_MSIL2A_20190727T185929_N0213_R013_T13WES_20190727T214238.SAFE and S2B_MSIL1C_20190727T185929_N0208_R013_T13WDS_20190727T210028.SAFE